Our top bird hide in Ronda, Málaga

 Similar as indicated for August, although fresher temperatures may you want to stay in the hide a bit longer.
 The new Hawthorn berries turn red in early September, providing food for the first birds and nice photo opportunities.
 Birds on passage such as Common Redstart or Willow Warbler might show up at anytime.

 This month brings the first rains and the core of the wintering birds to the Serranía de Ronda.
-It is therefore a good month for photography and the backgrounds can change week after week.
+It is a good month for photography.

 It is cold and food is scarce, so the birds like to attend the hide table.
 The backgrounds are greener as never before and it is a good moment to visit the hide.